9 min read

 Again, visit Force of Nature Meats’ product page and scroll through to see how they have differentiated themselves through professional photography and detailed descriptions.

 Aside from not showcasing reviews, customers rely heavily on visuals and clear information to make purchasing decisions online.
-If farms don’t take the time to invest in professional product photography and write detailed, engaging descriptions, they are doing themselves a disservice.
+If farms don’t take the time to invest in professional product photography and write detailed, engaging product descriptions, they are doing themselves a disservice.

 Customers may abandon their carts if their preferred payment method isn't available.
 As stated earlier, mobile purchases are becoming more common, so payment methods need to keep up.
 Offering various payment options outside of just credit cards is critical to keeping customers happy and increasing website conversion rates.
 Digital wallets, like PayPal and Apple Pay, decrease the friction of completing purchases on mobile, so it is important farms don’t make the mistake of giving customers multiple options to complete their purchases.